 We mean business

-Generating income from other sources other than public funders is essential not just for First Art but also for the cultural sector to grow and thrive in the area.
+Giving local people jobs, increasing skills and generating income from other sources other than public funders is essential not just for First Art but also for the cultural sector to grow and thrive in the area

 These steps are so important to support talent development and to strengthen the cultural offer of the area.
 We’ll work with a range of business partners including our consortium partner Prince’s Trust to: